-THE TRUSTEES RECOMMEND A VOTE FOR THE ELECTION OF THESE NOMINEES AS TRUSTEES.
+THE BOARD OF TRUSTEES RECOMMENDS A VOTE "FOR" THE ELECTION OF THESE NOMINEES AS TRUSTEES.

-Name TRUSTEES WHOSE TERMS EXPIRE IN 2013 Class of Trustee Age Principal Occupation During the Last Five Years Trustee Since Miles L. Berger III 81 Chairman of the Board of Berger Management Services, LLC since 1999; Trustee of Innkeepers Trust USA from 1993 until the sale of the company in 2007, and a member of the Board of Directors of Medallion Bank since 2002 and Chatman Lodging Trust since 2010.
-1998 Elliot J. Sussman, M.D.
-TRUSTEES WHOSE TERMS III 60 Consultant.
-Former President and Chief Executive Officer of Lehigh Valley Hospital and Health Network from 1993 to 2010.
-Currently, a member of the Board of Directors of iCAD, Inc. since 2002.
-1999 EXPIRE IN 2014 Alan B. Miller I 74 Chairman of our Board and Chief Executive Officer since 1986 and President since February, 2003.
-Chairman of the Board and Chief Executive Officer of Universal Health Services, Inc. since 1978 and previously served as President until May, 2009.
-Director of Penn Mutual Life Insurance Company.
+Name Class of Trustee Age Principal Occupation During the Last Five Years TRUSTEES WHOSE TERMS EXPIRE IN 2014 Alan B. Miller I 75 Chairman of our Board and our Chief Executive Officer since 1986 and our President since February, 2003.
+Chairman of the Board and Chief Executive Officer of UHS since 1978 and previously served as UHS's President until May, 2009.
 Father of Marc D. Miller, a Trustee and President of UHS.
-1986 Randall C. Stein I 53 President and Co-Founder of WP Realty, Inc., since 1995.
-Formerly, Senior Vice President of Arbor Property Trust (NYSE) from 1993-1995; Senior Vice President of Dusco, Inc., from 1990-1993; and Director of Acquisitions and Development of Strouse, Greenberg and Co., Inc., from 1983-1990.
-Currently, a member of the Board of Directors of the Lower Merion Conservancy since 2007 and member of JEVS Human Services Council since 2003.
+1986 Randall C. Stein I 54 Co-founder of GardenMark LLC.
+Co-founded WP Realty, Inc. in 1995 and was its President from 2006 until February, 2013 when he left the company.
+Mr. Stein was Senior Vice President of Arbor Property Trust (NYSE) from 1993 to 1995, Senior Vice President of Dusco, Inc. from 1990 to 1993 and Director of Acquisitions and Development of Strouse, Greenberg & Co., Inc. from 1983 to 1990.
+Mr. Stein has been a member of the Board of Directors of the Lower Merion Conservancy since 2008 and has been a member of JEVS Human Services Council since 2003.
 2009